craftcms/docs/docs/4.x/tags.md

 To create a new tag group, go to Settings → Tags and click New Tag Group.

 Each tag group holds a unique set of tags, and lets you define a custom set of [fields](fields.md) that should be available to tags within the group.
-However, you don't need to assign any fields to the Tag Group Field Layout in order to use the group.
+However, you don’t need to assign any fields to the Tag Group Field Layout in order to use the group.

 ## Assigning Tags